Kariba Dam: Construction

 The dam was constructed on the orders of the Government of the Federation of Rhodesia and Nyasaland, a 'federal colony' within the British Empire.
-The consulting engineers Gibb, Coyne, Sogei (Kariba) (PVT.)
-Limited, a joint venture of consulting engineers, which included Sir Alexander Gibb & Partners, whose team was led by Sir Angus Paton, and Coyne et Bellier, whose team was led by André Coyne.
+The consulting engineers, were Gibb, Coyne, Sogei (Kariba) (PVT.)
+Limited, a joint venture of consulting engineers, which included Sir Alexander Gibb & Partners (the team was led by Sir Angus Paton), and Coyne et Bellier (the team was led by André Coyne).
 The double curvature concrete arch dam was constructed between 1955 and 1959 by Cogefar-Impresit of Italy at a cost of $135,000,000 for the first stage with only the Kariba South power cavern.
 Final construction and the addition of the Kariba North Power cavern by Mitchell Construction was not completed until 1977, due to largely political problems, for a total cost of $480,000,000.
 During construction, 86 construction workers lost their lives.

-The dam was officially opened by Queen Elizabeth The Queen Mother on 17 May 1960.
+The dam was officially opened by Queen Elizabeth the Queen Mother on 17 May 1960.

 Power generation

 The Kariba Dam supplies 2010 MW of electricity to parts of both Zambia (the Copperbelt) and Zimbabwe and generates 6400 GWh per annum.
-Each country has its own power station on the north and south bank of the dam, respectively.
+Each country has its own power station on the north and south side of the dam respectively.
 The south station belonging to Zimbabwe has been in operation since 1960 and had six generators of 125 MW capacity each for a total of 750 MW.

 On November 11, 2013 it was announced by Zimbabwe's Finance Minister, Patrick Chinamasa that capacity at the Zimbabwean (South) Kariba hydropower station would be increased by 300 megawatts.
-The cost of upgrading the facility has been supported by a $319m loan from China.
-The deal is a clear example of Zimbabwe's "Look East" policy, which was adopted after falling out with Western powers.
+The cost of upgrading the facility has been supported by a $319 Million loan from China.
+The deal is a clear example of Zimbabwe's "Look East" policy, adopted after falling out with Western powers.
 Construction on the Kariba South expansion began in mid-2014 and was initially expected to be complete in 2019.

 In March 2018, president Emmerson Mnangagwa commissioned the completed expansion of Kariba South Hydroelectric Power Station.
-The addition of two new 150 MW turbines raised capacity at this station to 1050 MW.
+The addition of two new 50 MW turbines raised capacity at this station to 1050 MW.
 The expansion work was done by Sinohydro, at a cost of US$533 million.
 Work started in 2014, and was completed in March 2018.

-The north station belonging to Zambia has been in operation since 1976, and has four generators of 150 MW each for a total of 600 MW; work to expand this capacity by an additional 360 MW to 960 MW was completed in December 2013.
+The north station belonging to Zambia, has been in operation since 1976, with four generators of 150 MW each i.e. a total of 600 MW.
+Work to expand this capacity by an additional 360 MW to 960 MW was completed in December 2013.
 Two additional 180 MW generators were added.